 Consider carrying a card or wearing a special bracelet or necklet which says that you do not have a working spleen.
 This would alert a doctor to take rapid action if you are seriously ill and cannot tell him or her yourself.

-You can download a special card from the website of the Department of Health here, or go to their website - www.dh.gov.uk - and search for 'splenectomy'.
+You can download a special card from the website of the Department of Health here.

 Further reading & references